How to Start a Food Business in India

 How do I start a food business in India?

-Register your business, obtain FSSAI license, develop your product, choose manufacturing, packaging, branding and start marketing.
+Register your business, obtain an FSSAI license, develop your product, choose manufacturing, packaging, branding and start marketing.

 What are the legal requirements for a food startup?

-Mandatory documents include FSSAI registration/license, GST, Trademark (optional), packaging compliance and labeling rules.
+Mandatory documents include FSSAI registration/license, GST, Trademark (optional), packaging compliance and labelling rules.

 Which licenses are needed to start a food business?